 Enhancement and Preservation of Soil

 Improving soil conservation and enhancement can lower soil carbon emissions, which in turn lowers greenhouse gas emissions.
 Ecosystem stability can be strengthened by, for instance, increasing soil organic carbon storage and improving soil health through the use of various planting methods and appropriate crop rotation [46].
-The goals of promoting carbon-neutral farming methods, such sustainable and organic farming, are to lower greenhouse gas emissions, encourage soil carbon absorption, and improve the health of ecosystems.
+The goals of promoting carbon-neutral farming methods, such as sustainable and organic farming, are to lower greenhouse gas emissions, encourage soil carbon absorption, and improve the health of ecosystems.
 Utilizing the NCAR Community Earth System Model, [47, 48] projected how China's carbon neutrality would mitigate global warming.
-China's ultimate goal is to reduce global warming, and it has pledged to reaching its peak carbon emissions by 2030 and becoming carbon neutral by 2060.
+China's ultimate goal is to reduce global warming, and it has pledged to reach its peak carbon emissions by 2030 and become carbon neutral by 2060.

 Novel Approaches in Agriculture

 The uncertainty of climate change on crops is significantly reduced by innovative agricultural solutions including soilless cultivation, hydroponics, vertical farming, and semi-closed greenhouses, which regulate climatic conditions, conserve resources, and lengthen growing seasons.
-In order to create optimal growing circumstances, semi-closed greenhouses maximize environmental parameters including temperature, humidity, and CO2 concentration.
+To create optimal growing circumstances, semi-closed greenhouses maximize environmental parameters including temperature, humidity, and CO2 concentration.
 This increases crop yields and reduces the effect of outside climate variations on crops, guaranteeing the stability of agricultural production [49].
 For the management of semi-closed greenhouses powered by renewable energy, [50] suggested a data-driven robust model predictive control system.
 The sustainability of agricultural production is improved by this control system, which also lowers energy consumption, perhaps increasing energy efficiency and lowering the need for renewable energy.

 With its precise control over growth elements in multi-tier indoor environments, vertical farming is a revolutionary plant production technology that conserves water and nutrients, makes optimal use of land, and produces high-yield fresh produce all year round.
 Along with tackling the issues of climate change, it provides sustainable options for cutting back on the use of pesticides [51, 52].
 The use of fluorescent coatings to increase crop productivity in vertical farms was investigated by [53] using simulations based on numerical analysis.
 They created a solar lighting design that enhances photosynthetic radiation on vertical farm racks by incorporating fluorescent reflectors into the lighting system.
-In order to improve spatial light distribution and modify solar spectra, these reflectors which are composed of optical glass impregnated with fluorescent pigments are incorporated into the lighting distribution system, which raises crop yields.
-In order to ensure healthy crop growth, soilless cultivation techniques reduce soil degradation, increase the efficiency of water resource consumption, and accurately regulate nutrient supplies.
+To improve spatial light distribution and modify solar spectra, these reflectors which are composed of optical glass impregnated with fluorescent pigments are incorporated into the lighting distribution system, which raises crop yields.
+To ensure healthy crop growth, soilless cultivation techniques reduce soil degradation, increase the efficiency of water resource consumption, and accurately regulate nutrient supplies.
 Hydroponic systems reduce the need for pesticides and promote quick growth by utilizing effective nutrient absorption processes and optimal space.
 The reviews of [54] and [55] together discuss the possibilities and difficulties of soilless cultivation technology in improving agricultural production efficiency and attaining environmental sustainability.
-As an alternative to conventional soil cultivation, researchers stress that soilless cultivation techniques have several benefits, including water saving, lower chemical fertilizer use, higher crop production and quality, and less environmental effect.
+As an alternative to conventional soil cultivation, researchers stress that soilless cultivation techniques have several benefits, including water saving, lower chemical fertilizer use, higher crop production, and quality, and less environmental effect.
 High initial investment prices, energy requirements, system management complexity, and guaranteeing crop health and nutrient availability are some of the obstacles to the practical implementation of soilless farming technology.
 In addition to promoting sustainable development and lessening the adverse environmental effects of agricultural production, these cutting-edge technologies also improve food security by increasing productivity and resource usage efficiency, which helps to mitigate the food shortages brought on by climate change.
-By establishing more regulated and consistent production conditions, these technologies improve agricultural flexibility, propel technological progress, and enable industrial improvements in associated domains, resulting in increased economic
+By establishing more regulated and consistent production conditions, these technologies improve agricultural flexibility, propel technological progress, and enable industrial improvements in associated domains, resulting in increased economic.

 Practical Ways to Produce Fertilizer in a Sustainable Way